Errors can occur when you try to open larger PDF files directly within the web browser window. Please try the following:

 We recommend a broadband network connection with a minimum download speed of 10 mbps and upload speed of 5 mbps for the most enjoyable experience.
 Check your internet speeds at OpenSpeedTest.com.

 The system requirements to view this stream and associated technologies are listed below.

 Check the buffering status in the status bar below the viewer.
 If this icon is present, allow it some time.
 It is standard for a delay when a stream loads (the length of the delay will depend on your network connection).

 Verify you have an HTML5 compatible browser/device.

 Try refreshing the stream by doing one of the following:

-If you are viewing this stream on a mobile device please see the requirements section for more information.
-Your device must either support Flash or HTML5 to view the stream.
+If you are viewing this stream on a mobile device, please ensure your device supports HTML5 in order to view the stream.